A myxoid cyst is a small, benign lump that occurs on fingers or toes, near a nail. It’s also called a digital mucous cyst or mucous pseudocyst.

 Surgical treatments have a high success rate, ranging from 88 percent to 100 percent.
 For this reason, your doctor may recommend surgery as a first-line treatment.

 Surgery cuts the cyst away and covers the area with a skin flap that closes as it heals.
-The size of the flap is determined by the size of the cyst.
-The joint involved is sometimes scraped and osteophytes (bony outgrowths from the joint cartilage) are removed.
+The

 Sometimes, the surgeon may inject dye into the joint to find (and seal) the point of fluid leakage.
 In some cases, the flap may be stitched, and you may be given a splint to wear after surgery.

 In surgery and in nonsurgical methods, scarring that cuts the connection between the cyst area and the joint prevents more fluid from leaking to the cyst.
-Based on his treatment of 53 people with myxoid cysts, one researcher has argued that the scarring can be accomplished without the need for cyst removal and a skin flap.
+Based on his treatment of 53 people with myxoid cysts,

 You can try treating your cyst at home by using firm compression every day for a few weeks.